 Freerk Ykema is the founder and author of the world renowned Rock and Water Program.

 A physical education and remedial teacher at Schagen in the north of The Netherlands, Freerk had a keen understanding of young people who struggled to find their purpose in life, expressing their frustration in anger, withdrawal or inappropriate behaviour.

 Inspired by his own experience in schools and his understanding of the physical nature of young people, Freerk developed a unique program using a psycho-physical approach to learning.
 This evolved into the Rock and Water program.

-Rock and Water is currently taught in over 15 countries, and the program has been delivered to more than 2 million students worldwide.
-There are numerous positive evaluation of the program, but in 2014, the renowned Trimbos Institut in the Netherlands published results of a study that showed that Rock and Water has resulted in a decrease in sexual violence where it is taught to teenage boys.
+Rock and Water is currently taught in over 30 countries, and the program has been delivered to more than 2 million students worldwide.
+There are numerous positive evaluations of the program, but in 2014, the renowned Trimbos Institut in the Netherlands published results of a study that showed that Rock and Water has resulted in a decrease in sexual violence where it is taught to teenage boys.